AkilaJay/CeSail/README.md

 ## Project Overview

-CeSail is a comprehensive web automation and DOM parsing platform that transforms complex web pages into structured, agent-friendly data and provides complete web interaction capabilities.
-It offers APIs that retrieve parsed data from web pages, transform it into a format that's easy for AI agents to understand, and execute actions like clicking, typing, navigating, and scrolling - enabling full end-to-end web automation workflows.
+CeSail enables AI agents to interact with the web through a comprehensive web automation and DOM parsing platform.
+It transforms complex web pages into structured, agent-friendly data and provides complete web interaction capabilities.
+The platform offers APIs that retrieve parsed data from web pages, transform it into a format that's easy for AI agents to understand, and execute actions like clicking, typing, navigating, and scrolling - enabling full end-to-end web automation workflows.

 ### What CeSail Does